 Sauteed Shrimp with Fennel

-I usually prepare sauteed shrimp on my teppanyaki hot plate outside when the weather is fine in the evenings.
+I usually prepare these shrimp on my teppanyaki hot plate outside when the weather is fine in the evenings.
 But when my outdoor cooking plans fail I prepare these sauteed shrimp in a large wok.

 If you can, go for shrimp with heads still on.
 You will see that it contains a lot of juice that transforms the remaining olive oil into a rich ‘sauce’.
 Drizzle that on top of the sauteed shrimp and fennel or mop it up with a piece of bread in the end.
-De-lish.

 - 1 large fresh fennel